olebole/python-cpl/doc/msg.rst

 .. note:: Since the log messages are cached in CPL, they may occur with some delay in the python log module.
 Also, log messages from different recipes running in parallel may be mixed in their chronological order.
 The resolution of the log time stamp is one second.
 The fields :attr:`logging.LogRecord.args`, :attr:`logging.LogRecord.exc_info` and :attr:`logging.LogRecord.lineno` are not set.
+Also, due to limitations in the CPL logging module, level filtering is done only after the creation of the log entries.
+This may cause performance problems if extensive debug logging is done and filtered out by :class:`logging.Logger.setLevel()`.
+In this case the :class:`cpl.Recipe.__call__()` parameter ``loglevel`` may be used.

 Log message lists
 -----------------